KyleJosling/QR-Pose-Position/README.md

 1. Load calibration parameters
 2. Find image points in QR Code using QRPoints.py, use solvePnP to get rotation vectors
-3. Draw axis on image
+3. Draw axes on image, each axis being 8.8cm long
-4. Get rotation from rvecs using cv2.Rodrigues()
+4. Get rotation matrix from rotation vectors using cv2.Rodrigues()
-5. Decompose rotation matrix into yaw, pitch and roll angles.
-Yaw, pitch and roll follow the aircraft principle axis
+5. Decompose rotation matrix into yaw, pitch and roll angles

+Yaw, pitch and roll follow the aircraft principle axes and the right hand rule.
+Also please note that the blue axis is the X axis, green is the Y axis and red is the Z axis.
+The X,Y,Z coordinates are in cm.